|the Revival of the Ceremony at

 In early June of 2002 the Organizing Committee for Visit Korea Year (for which I worked), Mr. Jo Hong-gyu

-Go-cheon-je, the profound ceremony praying to Heaven, with a formal garden-dinner for ambassadors and other
+the Go-cheon-je, the profound ceremony praying to Heaven, with a formal garden-dinner for ambassadors and

-VIPs.
-This was done in the hope that Korea's co-hosting of the 2002 World Cup Finals would be a great success
+other VIPs.
+This was done in the hope that Korea's co-hosting of the 2002 World Cup Finals would be a great

-(as it in fact was), and that this traditional ceremony will be revived and developed into one of Korea's living
+success (as it in fact was), and that this traditional ceremony will be revived and developed into one of Korea's

-Cultural Heritage performances.
-It was agreed that the Go-cheon-je should be revived in regular Spring and
+living Cultural Heritage performances.
+It was agreed that the Go-cheon-je should be revived in regular Spring

-Autumn performances, "to let foreign visitors and even our own citizens know and see more
+and Autumn performances, "to let foreign visitors and even our own citizens know and see more of Korea's

-performed by Mr. Yi Seok (b.1941), who happens to be the actual oldest surviving claimant to the Joseon
+was performed by Mr. Yi Seok (b.1941), who happens to be the actual oldest surviving claimant to

-Dynasty throne (which is unlikely to ever be revived, however).
-Twenty men made the offerings, and
+the Joseon Dynasty throne (which is unlikely to ever be revived, however).
+Twenty men made the

-Neo-Confucian traditions -- really the same kind of ritual that Koreans perform for their own ancestors on
+ancient Neo-Confucian traditions -- really the same kind of ritual that Koreans perform for their own

 |the Won-gu-dan in 1920, the new City Hall building in left background